airladon/FigureOne/docs/examples/Sine Wave/README.md

 # Example - Sine Wave

+See how sine waves and rotation are related with interaction and animation.

+Open `index.html` in a browser to view example, or the example is hosted [here](https://airladon.github.io/FigureOne/examples/Sine%20Wave/index.html).

 Rotate the line manually, or press 'fast' or 'slow' to make a sine wave.

-Open `index.html` in a browser to view example.

 ![](./example.gif)